-In my twenties I read 5 books or so a year, outside of school.
+In my twenties I read 5 books or so a year, outside of school, in a good year.
 A few years ago, around turning 30, a switch flipped and I started reading 30-50 (mostly non-fiction) books a year.
 The math works out to about an hour of reading a day on average, my hunch is the balance came from less TV watching, phone time, and going out.
 I've found it to be a really rewarding change, and wish I would have made it sooner.

 The prime benefits, besides being an insufferable know-it-all around your friends, include a broader mind and more diverse sense of experience (A reader lives a thousand lives before he dies, the man who never reads lives only one, says GRR Martin), a connection to places and cultures that makes traveling and talking to people much more interesting, and, finally, deepened friendships with friends who also read a lot – there's so much to talk about!